dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 For security reasons, it SHOULD NOT contain the data used to validate the name.
 However it MAY name the data used to validate the name (e.g. ssn, user ID and password).

-* validation: String (MUST be provided if name is provided)
+* validation: "String" (MUST be provided if name is provided)

     The value of the validation string MAY be "none" or enterprise or domain defined token or string.